Price range: $250 to $1,600. Point to an image for more information. Click to enlarge.

 Bob Smith continues: “I often think I make pots to slow down the world; and maybe to experience the sensual/tactile quality of wet clay on the wheel; and maybe to better understand life’s dichotomies and paradoxes by studying clay’s dichotomies and paradoxes – the microcosm of the studio and macrocosm of the world and maybe just because I have to.”

-As busy as Bob Smith loves to stay with the raku he creates, he is equally devoted to sharing his skills and knowledge.
+As busy as Bob Smith loves to stay with the saggar-fired and raku pieces he creates, he is equally devoted to sharing his skills and knowledge.
 Bob Smith offers on-going classes and master classes at arts centers in Lakewood, CO and Arvada, CO, respectively.
 Bob Smith also teaches for-credit classes in the Art and Design Building at Arapahoe Community College, in Littleton, Colorado where students in all three of his classes are invited to participate in cone 10 reduction, high-fire salt and wood kiln firings

 The Raku Firing Process